suchja/x11client/README.md

 ##About
 Base Image which can be used to create an image containing an application requiring an X Window Server.
 When used in conjunction with `suchja/x11-services` the graphical output can be seen via VNC on any computer accessing the containers.

 In contrast to several existing solution the focus here is on a strict separation of concerns.
 This keeps the images small and focused on exactly one task.
+Therefore there is no X Window client application installed in this image.

+More details can be found [here](https://github.com/suchja/x11server/blob/master/Story.md).

 ##Usage

-**ATTENTION:** This image is currently under development.
-Especially security is not considered.
-So please be aware of this when using it.
-When development is completed, passwords and other security aspects will be documented here.
+Use this image in your Dockerfile's `FROM` statement, if you like to create an image running an xclient application like Wine or Firefox.

 ###Environment Variables
 When you run a container based on the `x11-client` image, you should adjust at least some of its configuration.